Are you tracking the numbers that matter?

 How to choose the right KPIs for your business

 Start with your business goals.
-Identify the objectives that are most important to your business and choose KPIs that align with those goals.
+Identify the objectives that matter most, and choose KPIs that line up with them.
+The number has to point at something you actually care about.

 Keep it simple.
-Choose a small number of KPIs to focus on, rather than trying to track too many.
-If you have too many numbers to track, they become meaningless.
-Consider tracking no more than 3 numbers per department and keeping your reports to one page.
+Choose a small number of KPIs to focus on.
+If you have too many numbers to track, they all become meaningless.
+I suggest no more than three numbers per department, and keeping your reports to a single page.

 Create a dashboard or scorecard.
-This allows you to see all your KPIs in one place so that you can quickly identify trends or areas for improvement.
-You can create a dashboard using Excel or Google Sheets.
+Put your KPIs in one place so you can see them at a glance and spot trends or trouble.
+A simple Excel or Google Sheet is plenty to start.

-Make KPI tracking a regular part of your routine.
-This might mean reviewing your KPIs weekly, monthly, or quarterly – whatever makes sense for your business.
-Assign KPIs to employees and discuss them during your regular meetings.
+Make tracking a regular part of your routine.
+Review your KPIs weekly, monthly, or quarterly – whatever fits your business.
+Assign them to the people responsible and discuss them in your regular meetings.

 Make sure you have balance in your KPIs